 Lastly… whenever a vehicle gets stuck or needs aid, remember Bill Burke’s 3 Ps before performing any recovery.
 Patience, Plan, then Practice.
 I’ve adapted the 3 Ps into the following four steps:

-These steps and much more are covered on the following pages, so read on to the other articles listed below!
+These steps and much more are covered on the following pages in the Recovery Section, so read on to the other articles!

 Brady, Scott.
 “Road to Recovery.”
 Overland Journal

 Summer 2009: 41-51.

 .
 Dir.
 Gregory Hren.
 DVD.
 Greg Hren Photography, 2003.

 Elfstrom, Bruce.
 “Skills: Winching Without the Worry.”
 Overland Journal